nenamoree9/devcraft/README.md

 - Textures
 - WorldGen

 The Blocks folder is where block metadata is stored in.
 From 0.2 to 0.3, The blocks' metadata file format was a .json file.
 In 0.4 and later, it was reverted to a .block file just like in 0.1.
 The Fonts folder is where fonts are stored in.
 Just like in 0.1, they SHOULD ALWAYS have the name "rs.ttf".
+The Music folder is where all the music files are stored in.
+(For some reason